-- 4.4.1 The EMCS definition is based on the Multicast VLAN model (MVLAN) of the BBF TR-101.
-An overview of the EMCS is presented in §3.6. - 4.4.2 This definition aims to provide the basis for a service that can be offered by a BAP or BIP to meet the following objectives.
+- 4.4.1 The EMCS definition is based on the Multicast VLAN model (MVLAN) of the BBF TR-101 and the MEF E-tree service.
+An overview of the EMCS is presented in 3.6. - 4.4.2 This definition aims to provide the basis for a service that can be offered by a BAP or BIP to meet the following objectives.